RFK Racing in the NASCAR Cup Series: Car No. 99 history

 Scotts also joined Edwards' Cup sponsorship after several years as a Nationwide sponsor.
-Edwards snapped a 70-race winless skid with his victory in the 2010 Kobalt Tools 500 at Phoenix International Raceway.
-One week later, he won his second race in a row at Homestead-Miami Speedway in the Ford 400.
+Edwards snapped a 70-race winless skid with his victory in the 2010 Kobalt Tools 500 at Phoenix.
+One week later, he won his second race in a row at Homestead in the Ford 400.

 In 2011, Edwards still drove the No. 99.
-He won his only race of the season at Las Vegas Motor Speedway, but managed to remain in the top 12 with consistent finishes.
+He won his only race of the season at Las Vegas, but managed to remain in the top 12 with consistent finishes.
 Kellogg's and Subway returned to sponsor a few races, and Edwards managed to finish 2nd in points on a tiebreaker with Tony Stewart.
 For 2012, the No. 99 was sponsored by Fastenal, Kellogg's, UPS and Best Buy.
 Edwards finished 15th in points, winless, with three top fives and 13 top tens.
 In 2013, Edwards ended his winless streak by winning in Phoenix.
 Edwards won again at the fall Richmond race, however struggles during the chase relegated him to a 13th place points finish.

 Edwards won the Food City 500 at Bristol in March 2014 to lock himself into that year's Chase.
 He later went to win the Toyota/Save Mart 350, his first and only career road-course victory to date.
 However, on July 27, 2014, Roush Fenway announced that Edwards would not return to the No. 99 in 2015 and that sponsor Fastenal would move to Roush's No. 17 car to replace the departing Nationwide Insurance.
 This left the No. 99 without a sponsor or a driver for 2015, and the crew was moved to the resurrected No. 6 team with Trevor Bayne.